 If you’re tired of having to wear pants, even during the hottest months of summer, to hide your varicose veins, you may want to consider Varithena®, a chemical foam that destroys large, gnarled veins.
-Vascular specialist, Liza Eden Giammaria, MD, MPH, FACPh, with an office in Midtown Manhattan, offers Varithena as a treatment for varicose veins.
+Vascular specialist, Liza Eden Giammaria, MD, MPH, FACPh, with offices in Midtown East Manhattan, New York and Fort Lauderdale, Florida, offers Varithena as a treatment for varicose veins.
 Call Eden Veins today, or schedule an appointment using the online booking button to learn more.

 Varicose veins are a common health concern that affects both men and women.
 You may be more at risk of developing the blue, bulging veins if you’re on your feet all day or have a family history or varicose veins.

 Your veins help pump blood back to your heart for oxygenation.
 Tiny, one-way valves in your veins open and close to assist in the flow.
 If the valve becomes damaged, it may not close properly, and blood may leak back down and collect, causing your vein to dilate and bulge.